TechTronixx/readme-generator/README.md

 ## Requirements

-- To run the apps, you'll need to have Python installed on your system.
+- To run the script, you'll need to have Python installed on your system.
 You can download it from [here](https://www.python.org/downloads/).

 ## Install
 - Download, clone, or fork this repository.
-- Open your terminal & navigate to this project folder
+- Open your terminal & navigate to the project folder
 - Run the script using the command `python3 main.py`